- Barbecue Beef Recipes

 - Prolonged exposure to smoke gives you that smoky barbecue flavor we all love.

 - This cooking method helps to render the fat.

 Beef is excellent on the smoker.
 That great beefy flavored combined with the right amount of smoke and spice is hard to beat.
 Here are some recipes you should try out on your barbecue pit:

-- Spicy beef sausages and meatballs.
+- Spicy beef sausages.